Maughan-Lab/fabrial/doc/plugin_guide/advanced_step.md

 from pathlib import Path
 from typing import Any

-from fabrial import LineSettings, PlotSettings, SequenceStep, StepRunner
+from fabrial import SequenceStep, StepRunner from fabrial.plotting import LineParams, PlotSettings, SymbolParams

 from .random_widget import NAME